rory81/the_reading_list/README.md

     a) Name= MONGO_URI
     b) Value= the link from step 4 with the correct password and database name
     c) repository= the workspace directory
+6. Use https://gitpod.io/environment-variables/ to set SECRET_KEY as an environment variable, needed to encode the session cookie
+    (used to see if a user is already logged in or not)
+    a) Name= SECRET_KEY
+    b) Value= make it as complex as possible
+    c) repository= the workspace directory
-6. Stop and restart the workspace
+7. Stop and restart the workspace